Footer

 label: 'Click Me',

-isDefault: false // If true, appears as primary button
+isDefault: false // true for primary styling

 }